|

 Legolas climbed down from the litter and helped Eowyn, who did,

-indeed, seem very tired, to climb up beside the woman.
-"My
+indeed, seem very tired, climb up beside the woman.
+"My lady,"

 "My name is Hentmirë," said the woman, in her

 slightly child-like voice.
-"But I suppose that you should
+"But I suppose you should call

 The attendant, Rimush, slipped a pair of ornate, padded manacles